-Financial Discussion - Statement of Financial Position (Balance Sheet)

-The Obligated Group's balance sheet appears strong with an operating pro-forma debt service coverage ratio of 5.97x.
+Financial Discussion - Statement of Financial Position (Balance Sheet) The Obligated Group's balance sheet appears strong with an operating pro-forma debt service coverage ratio of 5.42x.

 The Obligated Group has demonstrated a strong ability to service its debt with an operating debt service coverage ratio of 5.83x, 5.73x, and 5.64x in fiscal years ending December 31, 2014, 2015, and 2016, respectively.
-The expected savings from the refunding bonds furthers the Obligated Group's ability to repay its debt obligations with a pro-forma debt service coverage ratio of 5.97x.
+With the increased total debt from the issuance of new money bonds, the Obligated Group's pro-forma debt service coverage ratio will decrease to 5.42x.
+Concurrently, Sutter intends to issue taxable corporate bonds to refund its currently outstanding California Statewide Communities Development Authority Series 2011A and CHFFA Series 2011B bonds.
+The expected savings from the taxable refunding bonds helps offset a larger decrease in the pro-forma debt service coverage ratio.
+The Obligated Group continues to demonstrate a strong ability to repay its debt obligations.

 The Obligated Group's debt-to-unrestricted net assets ratio has remained steady at 0.54x, 0.52x, and 0.58x in fiscal years ending December 31, 2014, 2015, and 2016, respectively.
-With the proposed refunding bond issue, the Obligated Group's pro-forma debt-to-unrestricted net assets ratio remains at 0.58x.
+With the proposed new money bond issue, the Obligated Group's pro-forma debt-to-unrestricted net assets ratio will increase to 0.68x.
 The current portion of long-term obligations increased from approximately \$47 million in FY 2015 to approximately \$201 million in FY 2016.
-According to Sutter's management, the increase was due primarily to the issuance of bonds that will be used to redeem \$96 million in CSCDA Series 2003A and Series 2003B bonds on August 15, 2017 and for the redemption of \$47 million in CSCDA Series 2005B and Series 2005C bonds on May 15, 2017.
-In FY 2016, the Authority approved and issued tax-exempt bonds on behalf of Sutter, totaling approximately \$575 million to reimburse prior capital expenditures and \$638 million to refinance CHFFA Series 2007A bonds.
+According to Sutter's management, the increase was due primarily to the issuance of bonds that were then used to redeem \$96 million in CSCDA Series 2003A and Series 2003B bonds in August 2017 and for the redemption of \$47 million in CSCDA Series 2005B and Series 2005C bonds in May 2017.
+During FY 2016, the Authority approved and issued tax-exempt bonds on behalf of Sutter, totaling approximately \$575 million to reimburse prior capital expenditures and \$638 million to refinance the CHFFA Series 2007A bonds.